Quick Exit Hide Your Tracks

 • ISVA Service / Survivors Support Service

-When we have received your complaint we will:
+When we have received your complaint, we will:

-Grounds for stage 2 review
+Grounds for stage 3 appeal.

 If you:

-• feel that your complaint has not been investigated fully
+• feel that your complaint has not been investigated fully.

-• or the procedure has not been followed
+• or the procedure has not been followed.

-• or you have new information available that you feel should be considered as part of your complaint
+• or you have new information available that you feel should be considered as part of your complaint.

 If you are still not satisfied with the final reply from Notts SVSS, then you have the option of writing to the Charity Commission at Charity Commission Direct, PO Box 1227, Liverpool, L69 3UG, stating the reason why you are dissatisfied with the outcome.
 All information on making complaints to the Charity Commission can be found on the Charity Commission’s website www.charity-commission.gov.uk in information Form CC47.